tristanMatthias/spiral/articles/messages-from-afar/index.md

   description: A collection of short poems.
 ---

 *Herein lies a collection of poems that came to me one evening.
-I do not claim have written them, more that I was fortunate enough for them to pass through me.*
+I do not claim to have written them, more that I was fortunate enough for them to pass through me.*

 *May you reflect on these as I did when they arose.*